King Racing: NASCAR

 For its entire run in NASCAR’s top series, King Racing fielded a car numbered 26 and carrying sponsorship from Quaker State Motor Oil.
 Bernstein fielded Buick Regals until General Motors pulled the brand from NASCAR following the 1991 season; after that, the team competed with Ford Thunderbirds.

 King’s first season was 1986 with the 26 being driven by Joe Ruttman with Larry McReynolds, who had begun working in the sport nearly ten years earlier, as crew chief.
 In 1987 Ruttman was replaced with Morgan Shepherd, and for 1988 Ricky Rudd joined the team.

 The team won its first Cup Series race in 1988 with Rudd at The Budweiser at the Glen.
 Rudd also won the Banquet Frozen Foods 300 at Sears Point Raceway in 1989 on his way to an eighth place points finish.

 Rudd left King Racing to take over for Geoff Bodine at Hendrick Motorsports following the 1989 season, and for 1990 Geoff’s brother Brett Bodine took over the 26.
 He won the First Union 400 at North Wilkesboro, which proved to be the team’s final victory.

 Partway through the 1991 season, Robert Yates Racing signed McReynolds away from the 26 to replace Jake Elder as the crew chief to Davey Allison.
-Bodine, meanwhile, recorded six top tens, including two top five finishes at Martinsville, on his way to a 19th place finish in the points.
+Bodine, meanwhile, recorded six top tens, including two top five finishes at Martinsville, on his way to a 19th-place finish in the points.

 Bodine would stay on with King for three more seasons, competing in a total of 158 races for the team.
 1992 saw him finish 15th in the standings with thirteen top ten finishes and two top fives.
 He recorded nine top tens and three top fives, finishing 20th despite missing the fall race at Dover due to injury.
-Then, in 1994, Bodine managed a second place finish in the inaugural Brickyard 400, scoring his last career top five finish.
+Then, in 1994, Bodine managed a second-place finish in the inaugural Brickyard 400, scoring his last career top five finish.
 He followed this up with two more top tens, the last at Charlotte in the fall, and finished 19th in points.

 In 1995, Bodine left to join Junior Johnson & Associates as the replacement for Bill Elliott following Elliott's decision to become an owner-driver (something Bodine would do a year later), and Steve Kinser was signed away from the World of Outlaws sprint car series to take over.
 The multiple time world champion had trouble adjusting to the world of stock car racing, and after he finished 40th or worse three times in five starts and failed to qualify for two other races, Kinser was released from the team.
 Hut Stricklin was brought in to finish the season and recorded two top five finishes and five total top tens.

-After a 34th place finish in points, Bernstein sold his team to Ricky Rudd at the end of 1995 and returned to focusing strictly on drag racing.
+After a 34th-place finish in points, Bernstein sold his team to Rudd Performance Motorsports at the end of 1995 and returned to focusing strictly on drag racing.